Skip to main content

 Some things to note:

-• The game is created and returned by this function, it is up to its creator to send it to the game admin to own.
+• This function creates and returns the Game object, it is up to its creator to send it to the game admin to own.

 When playing the game, the admin operates a service that keeps track of marks using events.
 When a request is received (send_mark), the admin tries to place the marker on the board (place_mark).
 Each move requires two steps (thus two transactions): one from the player and one from the admin.
 This setup relies on the admin's service to keep the game moving.